PSA Athlete of the Year

-The PSA Athlete of the Year is given by the Philippine Sportswriters Association to the best Filipino athletes annually.
+The PSA Athlete of the Year is an annual award given by the Philippine Sportswriters Association to the best Filipino athletes for their sporting contributions and achievement.
 It is part of the PSA's Annual Awards Night, one of the most prestigious sport-related awards in the Philippines.

-Notable athletes who were given this award include Rafael Nepomuceno, Bong Coo, Eric Buhain, Lydia de Vega, Efren Reyes, Manny Pacquiao and Hidilyn Diaz.
+Notable athletes who have been given this award include Rafael Nepomuceno, Bong Coo, Eric Buhain, Lydia de Vega, Efren Reyes, Manny Pacquiao, Hidilyn Diaz and Carlos Yulo.